-There is an entitlement to personal support to help young people to help young people fulfil their potential and make the most of their opportunities with additional support wherever that's needed.
-There will be a new emphasis by all staff looking after our children's health and wellbeing - to ensure that the school is a place where children feel safe and secure.
+There is an entitlement to personal support to help young people fulfil their potential and make the most of their opportunities with additional support wherever that's needed.
+There will be an emphasis by all staff looking after our children's health and wellbeing - to ensure that the school is a place where children feel safe and secure.